 Project Update

-Consultation materials and FAQs from our first consultation are available to review on our consultation website.
+We will continue to provide further updates as the project progresses.
 If you have any questions regarding the project, please get in contact via springfield@voltalia.com.

 Solar capacity